clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app>, follow us on [twitter](https://www.twitter.com/clubdeckapp) or join our [Clubdeck Club on clubhouse](https://www.joinclubhouse.com/club/clubdeck).

 # Release notes

+## Version 1.3.7

+* Added the name of the person inviting you on stage
+* Added window size and position autosave
+* Improved top search and profile bar horizontal position
+* Improved MacOS microphone permission flow on startup
+* Improved microphone handling when joining the stage
+* Added shortcut to mute notification sounds (CTRL + SHIFT + X)
+* Various bug fixes, in particular for Windows users

 ## Version 1.3.6